 · Dispute: The therapist will begin to challenge the client’s irrational behaviors, thoughts, and visualizations.
 They will ask you to gather facts and evidence to challenge your beliefs.

 This type of therapy can be essential in maintaining sobriety.
-Instead of thinking negative thoughts and being triggered by certain events, you’ll be able to challenge your thinking and better practice self-love, and have encouraging words for yourself.
+Instead of thinking negative thoughts and being triggered by certain events, you’ll be able to challenge your thinking and better practice self-love and have encouraging words for yourself.

-Other models of REBT may focus on Dispute, Effects, and New Feelings.
+Other models of REBT may focus on Disputes, Effects, and New Feelings.
 This approach is all about being able to use a more rational thought process and way of thinking and then the person will apply new emotional and behavioral beliefs to a new situation instead of falling back into old patterns and ways.

 Finding Addiction Treatment